 2. Protect and preserve important documents.
 Store other key papers you’re likely to need at some point, such as recent tax returns, property deeds and brokerage and retirement account information, in a safe-deposit box or safe that can resist fire, water, or structural damage to your home.
-“You could also scan important documents and upload them to a reliable cloud-based storage service like Merrill’s document vault,” says L. Thorne James, a Merrill financial advisor and managing director of Merrill Lynch Wealth Management in Raleigh, NC.
+“You could also scan important documents and upload them to a reliable cloud-based storage service like Merrill’s Documents Vault,” says L. Thorne James, a Merrill financial advisor and managing director of Merrill Lynch Wealth Management in Raleigh, N.C.
 That way you’d have easy access to them via any device capable of accessing the internet from any location, during or after an emergency.

 Tip: Make sure that other family members know the location of documents, and how to gain access to them.

 Tip: Whether you rent or own, it’s a good practice to take pictures or a video of your property—inside and out.
-Also note the make, model, serial number and purchase date of big-ticket items such as electronics, artwork or jewelry you may have to leave behind.
+Also note the make, model, serial number and purchase date of big ticket items such as electronics, artwork or jewelry you may have to leave behind.
 And be sure to upgrade your insurance whenever you upgrade your home.

 5. Share information widely with family members.
-“In most families, one person manages the majority of financial activities,” says Steuer.
+“In most families, one person manages the majority of financial activities,” Steuer says.
 “If that person is incapacitated and other family members don’t know what bills have to be paid, or where to locate the checking and savings accounts and other important documents, that’s when things can get even more complicated.
 Have regular family financial meetings to discuss where stuff is stored, and how your filing system works.”